Difference Between Terrorist Financing and Money Laundering

 This type of illegal financing involves the transfer of funds within or between jurisdictions.
 This can be accomplished through formal financial market channels as well as unregulated methods like cash couriers.
 There is a striking link between terrorist financing and money laundering in both circumstances, because efforts are made to conceal the true source of the cash.
 Furthermore, the methods for doing so are identical.

 The FATF's View Of The Connection Between Two Crimes

-MONEYVAL, besides to the FATF, is involved in worldwide anti-terrorist financing initiatives.
-In this sense, it conducts horizontal research on specific issues to improve understanding of the actions taken at the national level, identify potential obstacles, and assess the suitability of the application of FATF Standards by its Member States and regions.
+MONEYVAL, besides the FATF, is involved in worldwide anti-terrorist financing initiatives.
+In this sense, it conducts horizontal research on specific issues to improve understanding of the actions taken at the national level, identify potential obstacles, and assess the suitability of the application of FATF Standards by its member states and regions.

 Terrorist Financing vs. Money Laundering: What's the Difference?

 Source of Funds

 The origin of the funds is the main distinction between money laundering and terrorist financing.
 Terrorist funding involves obtaining funds to sustain terrorist acts, meet their basic technical needs, and cover the costs of promoting related beliefs, whereas money laundering is a procedure employed by criminals to make their unlawful funds appear legitimate.